fooage/labnote/README.md

 - Tips: You can use the `systemctl status mongod` to check the status of mongodb.

+2. MySQL

+This part is being prepared, so stay tuned.

 ### Install server

 1. Use commands `go build main.go` to compile executable file.